JuqiangJ/JuqiangJ.github.io/research.md

 ### Education & Working experience

-2024-present Assistant Professor Shanghai Jiao Tong University
+2024-now  | Shanghai Jiao Tong University | Assistant Professor

-2021-2024 Postdoc Shanghai Jiao Tong University
+2021-2024 | Shanghai Jiao Tong University | Postdoc

-2017-2021 Ph.D.
-The MARCS Institute for Brain, Behavior and Development, Western Sydney University
+2017-2021 | Western Sydney University     | Ph.D.

-2014-2017 M.A.
-Nanjing University
+2014-2017 | Nanjing University            | M.A.

-2009-2013 B.A.
-Nantong University
+2009-2013 | Nantong University            | B.A.

 ### Research directions

 #### 1、Language and well-being
 My research in this area centers on the discourse production, particularly in individuals with Chinese aphasia and elderly Chinese speakers.
 I explore the phonetic, semantic, and grammatical aspects of language to understand how these elements are affected by aging and neurological conditions.
 The ultimate goal is to apply these insights to develop reliable methods for assessing language abilities and creating intelligent systems for early screening of cognitive impairments.